paxswill/evesrp/doc/killmail.rst

 a matter of course, the :py:attr:`~evesrp.killmail.Killmail.verified` attribute is permanently set to ``True``. :py:class:`~evesrp.killmail.ZKillmail` is a near-complete implementation.
 The zKillboard API does not return the ship type name, only the ID.
-To proved the name lookup, there are a pair of mixin classes that can provide :py:attr:`~evesrp.killmail.Killmail.ship` given :py:attr:`~evesrp.killmail.Killmail.ship_id` exists.
+To provide the name lookup, there are a pair of mixin classes that can provide :py:attr:`~evesrp.killmail.Killmail.ship` given :py:attr:`~evesrp.killmail.Killmail.ship_id` exists.
 :py:class:`~evesrp.killmail.EveMDShipNameMixin` will look up the ship name